-Erica S. Weisgerber is a counsel in the Litigation Department whose practice focuses on a wide range of complex commercial litigation with an emphasis ...
+Erica S. Weisgerber is a partner in the Litigation Department whose practice focuses on bankruptcy litigation and antitrust matters.
+Ms. Weisgerber’s ...

 Read Full Biography